-You must complete the MARK8992 – Seminar in Consumer Behavior course.
+You are recommended to complete the MARK8992 – Seminar in Consumer Behaviour course.
 You’ll choose up to four additional research courses from a range of electives in consultation with your supervisor and PGRC.

 Your second year is also when you’ll identify your thesis topic with your supervisor.
 You’ll engage in literature review and research design and present your research proposal to the School at the end of the year.